10 Gift Ideas for Nursing Home Residents

-The best gift you can give to your senior is the gift of your time.
-Whenever guests drop by, regardless of what the seniors are doing, their faces always light up at the sign of a visitor.
+The best gift you can give a nursing home-bound friend or relative is a few minutes of your time.
+Whatever the residents may be doing at the moment, their faces light up at the sight of a visitor.

 - Bird Feeders and the seed to refill them

 What if your funds are limited?
-Some of the best gifts are those of personal attention to the needs of the resident.
-What can you do for free during your visit?
+Some of the most appreciated gifts include personal attention that you can do during your visit.